-While Shopify is the top-rated ecommerce platform when it comes to its sales features according to the user ratings and reviews, BigCommerce is the ecommerce solution that comes with the most built-in sales tools and features of all platforms on the market.
+While Shopify is the top-rated ecommerce platform for its sales features according to the user ratings and reviews, BigCommerce is the ecommerce solution that comes with the most built-in sales tools and features of all platforms the market.

 With both Shopify and BigCommerce, you can expect to receive essential sales features such as:

 - Unlimited product listing and sales

 - Shopping cart and checkout features and store experience